sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

 ## Motivation

 Most of my text editing involves working with Python, Markdown, and JavaScript source files.
-When I'm spending as much time as I am with ViM, it ceases to be just a tool in my mind.
+When I'm spending as much time as I am with Vim, it ceases to be just a tool in my mind.
 It becomes a state of mind where I'm able to translate my thoughts into actions much faster than it/I can do with something else (besides being an excuse to be fancy with words).
 It becomes my workplace.

-Just like organizing one's desk or toolbox for maximum efficiency, we can mold ViM to help us achieve something similar with it.
+Just like organizing one's desk or toolbox for maximum efficiency, we can mold Vim to help us achieve something similar with it.
 I try to notice things that I do often, that take more than 3-4 seconds of thought and then a few more seconds of hitting hotkeys or commands.
 These are the ones I try to create a command or a mapping.
 In my world, this is borderline automation.

 What I'm sharing here is stuff I created/scavenged through years of identifying patterns *very specific* to my work style.
-My goal is not to share nice tidbits of ViM configuration.
+My goal is not to share nice tidbits of Vim configuration.
 It is to encourage you to identify your work style and work towards optimising it, before you go find a plugin and *learn* the plugin's work style.
 As such, I don't expect you to resonate with the tips I shared here.
-Your own style of working deserves the first chance, let ViM learn it.
+Your own style of working deserves the first chance, let Vim learn it.

-Side note: that all that I share below is what I'm using with ViM.
+Side note: that all that I share below is what I'm using with Vim.
 I don't use NeoVim (yet) and I can't speak for any of the below for NeoVim.

 ## Switching to Normal Mode